Human Trafficking in [Fiji] [other countries]

 Child prostitution is happening in urban centres, says Adi Vulase of Safetynet Care Fiji, a non-profit organisation that looks into the welfare of homeless children. ("Fiji Kids in Sex Trade", Fiji Times, 29 October 1999, reprinted in Pacific Islands Report)

-The report concludes that, on the basis of information received, children in Fiji are subject to exploitation through both prostitution and pornography.
-The indicators pointing to such practices are: (a) the escalating number of street children; (b) drug, alcohol and substance abuse by children; (c) sexual violence, including incest, suffered by children; and (d) a dependency upon tourism, the negative effects of which do not appear to have been taken into consideration by the government.
+104. The Special Rapporteur is disturbed that the contagion of commercial exploitation of children does not seem to have spared even a relatively isolated country like Fiji.
+Reports received from both governmental and non-governmental sources indicate that children in Fiji are subject to exploitation through both prostitution and pornography.
+In her dialogues in Suva, the Special Rapporteur expressed her belief that even in the absence of hard data and statistics there are strong indicators pointing to the existence of these nefarious practices against children in the country.
+These indicators are inter alia: (a) the escalating number of street children, (b) drug, alcohol and substance abuse by children, (c) sexual violence, including incest, suffered by children and (d) a dependency upon tourism, the negative effects of which do not appear to have been taken into consideration by the Government.

 Violation of Children’s and Women’s Rights: The Case of Trafficking and Commercial Sexual Exploitation [PDF]